AdamSpannbauer/snakeLoadR/README.md

 ### Usage

-See [this repo](https://github.com/AdamSpannbauer/shiny_snake_loader) for code used to make app in below gif.
+See [this repo](https://github.com/AdamSpannbauer/shiny_snake_loader) for code used to make app in gif.